 - Doublet field-flattener for producing beautiful, flat and even images

-- Battery life of almost 4 hrs of continuous operation
+- The battery life of almost 4 hrs of continuous operation

 - Curved surfaces for better grip